-The Yampa Valley High School serves students who are seeking an alternative learning environment that can better meet their personal and educational goals.
+Yampa Valley High School serves students who are seeking a learning environment that can better meet their personal and educational goals.
 Our school facilitates a supportive learning community that respects all individuals and their overall well-being.
-Critical thinking, collaboration and self-direction are the foundations of YVHS’s academic system and serve to provide our students with the skills and abilities that will promote a successful and happy life.

 YVHS is an accredited public school in the Steamboat Springs School District.
 There is no cost for attendance.
 Any high school aged student living in Routt county is encouraged to apply for admission.